ahnpj/security-operations-workflows/identity-and-access-management/README.md

 Some workflow directories may appear iterative or incomplete.
 This reflects active development and refinement rather than unfinished work.
 In production environments, identity systems are frequently reconfigured, integrated with new services, and targeted by evolving attack techniques, requiring ongoing validation and monitoring.

-The focus is on building a growing library of reusable identity validation, Active Directory administration, and access control testing techniques rather than static one-time demonstrations.
+The focus is on building a growing library of reusable identity validation, Active Directory administration, cloud identity management, and access control testing techniques rather than static one-time demonstrations.